Sampling Distribution of a Proportion

 SEp = sqrt[ pq/n ] * sqrt[ (N - n ) / (N - 1) ]

-In this equation, p is the sample estimate of P, q is the sample estimate of Q, and SEp is a sample estimate of σp, the standard deviation of the sampling distribution.
-SEp is the standard error of the difference between sample proportions.
+In this equation, p is the sample estimate of P, q is the sample estimate of Q, and SEp is the standard error of the sampling distribution of the proportion.
+The standard error (SEp) is a sample estimate of the standard deviation (σp) of the sampling distribution of a proportion.

 And when the population size is very large relative to the sample size, the standard error formula can be approximated by: